When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 I had a go on an M365 Pro recently and it is an enjoyable electric scooter to ride.
-I actually weigh slightly heavier than the recommended maximum of 100kg, and I am just over 6tf tall.
+I actually weigh slightly heavier than the recommended maximum of 100kg, and I am just over 6 ft tall.
 Having said that the scooter performed admirably in my opinion.

 On the flat, my extra weight didn’t prove to be an issue and the scooter was quick to get going.
-Initially You need to kick off and couple of times, before the throttle can be activated.
+Initially, You need to kick off a couple of times, before the throttle can be activated.
 Once on the move, it accelerated briskly up to its 25 km/h (15mph) maximum speed.

-The handling was very responsive, requiring the minimal of movement for changes in direction.
+The handling was very responsive, requiring a minimum of movement for changes in direction.
 If anything it felt a little nervous, but that is probably something one would get used to over time.

 As I expected, when I tried an 8% hill climb test the limits of the small motor were quickly reached.
 But I would imagine if you were a smaller person, this wouldn’t be so much of an issue.